-My salvation came when I saw a tweet from my friend Jeanne at CookSister.com about a post that she had done at Great British Chefs for a chicken dish with leeks, mustard and bacon.
-I love them all and even had a new brand of mustard I had procured (begged for) that I really wanted to try in a recipe.
+My friend Jeanne at CookSister.com tweeted about a post that she had done at Great British Chefs for a chicken dish with leeks, mustard and bacon.
+I love them all and even had a new brand of mustard I had procured that I really wanted to try in a recipe.
 Additionally I SO identified with Jeanne’s story about the lowly forgotten leek who has had to struggle in the garden with the ever so popular kale.
 I prefer the underdog.
 Kale is one of the popular kids but I think it’s gone to their head; I’m happy rooting for the leek!
-I’ve not used it often enough I admit, but just did recently in this Mediterranean Stroganoff and found myself falling in love all over again.
+I’ve not used it often enough I admit, but had recently made this Mediterranean Stroganoff and found myself falling in love all over again.
 Of course I LOVE both onions and garlic so it should be no big surprise but I was delighted that Jeanne mentioned that it can also be touted as good for your health with it’s mix of flavonoids, folate and antioxidants.
 Still, it’s the flavor I’m loving.
 LOVING!

 - 16 chicken thighs and legs, skin on